Time: 26-30.10.2009, 9.30-12.50:interactive lectures, 13.40-16: practical lab work

 Other resources:

-course by Daniel Shiffman.
+The Nature of Code course by Daniel Shiffman.
 His book Learning Processing is an excellent step by step introduction for beginners.

 Design Programming course by Rob Saunders.
 A systematic discussion of topics for a semester course, using the same book we use.